UltraCart/rest_api_v2_sdk_java/README.md

   - customer_write: Allows you to write customer information.
   - fulfillment_read: Allows you to read fulfillment information.
   - fulfillment_write: Allows you to write fulfillment information.
-  - gift_certificate_read: Allows you to read gift certificate information.
-  - gift_certificate_write: Allows you to write gift certificate information.
   - integration_log_read: Allows you to read integration log information.
   - integration_log_write: Allows you to write integration log information.
   - order_read: Allows you to read order information.